seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 On the other hand, the `poolBalance` value is a contract variable updated every time we call the `depositTokens(uint256 amount)` function.

 Does this ring a bell?

+### The Hack
 As you might be realizing, there is a way in which we can make the assertion of balances `false`, which is, sending some tokens to the pool directly by using the token function `transfer` instead of `depositTokens`.

 If we do this, the assertion won't be no longer true, and it won't be possible to execute any other flashloans, as the variable `poolBalance` won't be updated.